Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Introduction

 \section{Introduction}

 Modeling binary and categorical data is one of the most commonly encountered tasks of applied statisticians and econometricians.
-Probit and logit models are widely used to model binary outcomes while their extensions to multinomial and binomial regression models also have a permanent place in the toolbox of applied statistics.
-In this article, we present \pkg{UPG}, a new and comprehensive package for Bayesian analysis of well-known binary and categorical data models. \pkg{UPG} is based on a number of highly efficient '\textbf{U}ltimate \textbf{P}{\'o}lya \textbf{G}amma' Markov chain Monte Carlo (MCMC) algorithms that have been developed in \citet{fruhwirth2020ultimate}.
-The package features a speedy implementation as well as a number of 'plug\&play' solutions to facilitate analysis and communication of results for researchers in a broad range of fields.
+Binary probit and logit models, as well as their extensions to multinomial and binomial outcomes, are widely used.
+In this vignette, we present \pkg{UPG}, an \proglang{R} package for Bayesian analysis of well-known binary and categorical data models. \pkg{UPG} is based on a number of highly efficient '\textbf{U}ltimate \textbf{P}{\'o}lya \textbf{G}amma' Markov chain Monte Carlo (MCMC) algorithms that have been developed in \citet{fruhwirth2020ultimate}.
+The package also features a number of 'plug\&play' solutions to facilitate analysis and communication of results.